TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

 You can define conditions using displayCond.
 This dynamically defines whether a setting should be displayed when the plugin is configured.
-The conditions may for example depend on one or more other settings in the Flexform, on database fields of current record or be defined by a user function.
+The conditions may for example depend on one or more other settings in the FlexForm, on database fields of current record or be defined by a user function.